lundstroem/snibbetracker/res/readme.txt

 changelog
 ----------------
+v1.1.1 - 2017-01-23 15.36
+- fixed bug where groove setting was wrong in exported wavs.
+- changed instrument effect inputs to not jump down to the next row.

 v1.1.0 - 2017-01-01 14.21
 - added functionality to move pattern rows in patternview with modifier+up/down.
 - changed pagination of pattern rows to shift+up/down.